istio/istio.io/content/en/docs/overview/why-choose-istio/index.md

 ## Packages

 We make stable binary releases available to everyone, with every release, and commit to continue doing so.
+We publish free and regular security patches for [our latest release and a number of prior releases](/docs/releases/supported-releases/).
+Many of our vendors will support older versions, but we believe that engaging a vendor should not be a requirement to be safe in a stable open source project.

 ## Alternatives considered